cardano-foundation/docs-cardano-org/explainers/getting-started-with-cardano/cardano-nodes.md

 ## Cardano nodes

-The *Cardano node* is the top level component within the network.
+The *Cardano node* is the top-level component within the network.
 Network nodes connect to each other within the networking layer, which is the driving force for delivering information exchange requirements.
-This includes new blocks diffusion and transaction information for establishing a better data flow.
+This includes new block diffusion and transaction information for establishing a better data flow.
 Cardano nodes maintain connections with peers that have been chosen via a custom peer selection process.
 By running a Cardano node, you are participating in and contributing to the network.

 ### How does it work?